bishoppebbles/Get-VirusTotalResults/README.md

 `.\Get-VirusTotalResults.ps1 -CsvFile .\process.csv -Queries 4`

-* Same as the above but rate limits the VT API queries to 4/minute.
-The default is set to 1000/minute.
+* Same as the above but rate limits the VT API queries to 4 with a 60 second sleep.
+The default is set to 1000 VT API queries before a 60 second sleep.

 `.\Get-VirusTotalResults.ps1 -CsvFile .\processes.csv -VirusTotalDB ..\vtdb\VTDB_20240209Z.json`